Finance Index

 |---|---|---|

-| Rate Control | Live quotes with expiration timers | Prevents rate drift between approval and execution |
+| Rate Control | Estimated rates plus live quotes with expiration timers | Prevents confusion between planning rates and executable rates |

-| Currency Support | 100+ countries through provider networks | Enables payments to global vendor base |
+| Currency Support | Local currency or USD through provider networks | Enables payments to a global vendor base |

 | Banking Fields | Country-specific requirements collected | Reduces payment failures and rework |